bitcoin-dot-org/Bitcoin.org/_includes/guide_contracts.md

 {% autocrossref %}

+Contracts are
-By making the system hard to understand, the complexity of transactions has so far worked against you.
-That changes with contracts.
-Contracts are transactions which use the decentralized Bitcoin system to enforce financial agreements.
+transactions which use the decentralized Bitcoin system to enforce financial agreements.
 Bitcoin contracts can often be crafted to minimize dependency on outside agents, such as the court system, which significantly decreases the risk of dealing with unknown entities in financial transactions.
-For example, Alice and Bob might only know each other casually over the Internet;
-they would never open a checking account together---one of them could pass bad checks, leaving the other on the hook.
-But with Bitcoin contracts, they can nearly eliminate the risk from their relationship and start a business even though they hardly know each other.

 The following subsections will describe a variety of Bitcoin contracts already in use.
 Because contracts deal with real people, not just